Open house celebration

-Welcome to the newest school in the Ira A. Fulton Schools of Engineering.
+Join us to celebrate the launch of the School of Manufacturing Systems and Networks, the newest school in the Ira A. Fulton Schools of Engineering at ASU.

 Manufacturing engineering, BS